-This was the first day of the financial analysis program at St. Mary's College of California.
-I guess that officially makes me a graduate student!
+The first quarter of the financial analysis program at St. Mary's College of California has started.
+In other words, I'm officially a graduate student!

-Unlike other graduate programs, this one is geared towards professionals.
-Though most students are millennials, there are a few in their 40s and beyond.
-The classes aren't held on campus, but at the American Management Association conference center at the San Francisco Marriott Marquis.
-I have to take the BART to San Francisco twice a week as we meet Tuesday and Thursday evenings.
-The commute arguably is my least favorite part.
+Unlike regular programs, MS-FAIM is intended for professionals.
+Though most students are my age, there are a few in their 40s and beyond.
+The classes aren't held on the Moraga campus, but at the American Management Association conference center at the San Francisco Marriott Marquis.
+I have to travel to San Francisco twice a week because we meet Tuesday and Thursday evenings.
+Can't say the commute is fun.

 I'm actually still finishing up my bachelor's degree and will be taking classes at both Berkeley and the AMA for the next five weeks.
-The overlap is going to be tough, but definitely nothing I can't handle.
-On the subject of which, I should probably get back to preparing for my Math 128A midterm.
+The overlap is going to be tough, but nothing I can't handle.
+On the subject of which, I should probably continue preparing for my Math 128A midterm.
 Peace.